Where to Camp in Moab: Best Free Dispersed and Paid Campsites

 First-come first serve: Mid-May to Mid-June and October through December

-• NUMBER OF SITES: 20 standard sites, 1 cabin
+• NUMBER OF SITES: 19 standard sites, 1 cabin

-• STANDARD SITE FEE: $20
+• STANDARD SITE FEE: $20/night standard, $50/night cabin

-• AVAILABLE AMENITIES: Vault toilets, picnic tables, fire rings,
+• AVAILABLE AMENITIES: Vault toilets, picnic tables, fire rings

 Warner Lake is an awesome public campground to beat the summer heat, with an elevation of 9,200 feet.
-It has 22 sites that can be reserved online.
+It has 19 sites that can be reserved online.

 Moab BLM Campgrounds

-• Less than 15 minutes from Moab, Jaycee Park Campground has 7 first-come, first-served individual tent sites just across the road from the Colorado River along the popular Wall Street climbing area.
+• Less than 15 minutes from Moab, Jaycee Park Campground has 7 individual tent sites just across the road from the Colorado River along the popular Wall Street climbing area.
 You’ll find hiking trails, including the trail to Corona Arch, nearby.

 Unlike other dispersed BLM camping in Southern Utah, these BLM sites are not free.
 Individual sites generally cost around $20 per night.
 Check out this handy map of all BLM campgrounds near Moab.

-Free Moab Campgrounds
+Dispersed Moab Campgrounds

 The good news is that Moab is surrounded by lots of public lands and is a goldmine for dispersed camping.
+Dispersed camping, where there are no assigned spots, is available if you venture a little further out of town.

 Sprinter van parked at free dispersed campsite overlooking La Sal mountains in Moab